RonenNess/Iguina/readme.md

 Currently selected item value, or null if no item is selected.

+### `SelectedText`

+Return selected value label, or value itself if it has no label.
+Will return null if no value is selected.

 ### `AllowDeselect`

 If true, users can click on selected item again to deselect it.